Karim Camara

 Karim Camara (born June 3, 1971) is an American pastor and former Democratic member of the New York State Assembly, where he represented the 43rd Assembly District which includes parts of the Brooklyn neighborhoods of Crown Heights, Lefferts Gardens and East Flatbush.
 He is the founding and senior pastor of the Abundant Life Church in Brooklyn and was previously the executive pastor of First Baptist Church of Crown Heights.
 He was also the New York State Faith Director for the then-U.S. Senator Barack Obama's 2008 presidential campaign.

 He was first elected to the State Assembly in a November 2005 special election to replace Clarence Norman Jr. In February 2015, he vacated his seat to become executive director of the Office of Faith-Based Community Development.

 Early life and education

 A native of Brooklyn, Camara (born Karim Abdur-Razzaq) spent most of his childhood in Crown Heights, Brooklyn which is in the Assembly District he now represents.
 He also spent formative years both in Queens and on a farm in Westtown, New York (Orange County).

 He graduated from Brooklyn Friends School in 1988.
 He went on to attain his B.A. in English Literature and Chemistry from Xavier University of Louisiana and a Masters of Divinity from the New York Theological Seminary.

 Early career and personal life

 He was the fundraising director for the Cush Campus Schools in Brooklyn, of which his mother is a founder and the principal.

-Camara resides in Brooklyn with his wife, Orelia E. Merchant, an assistant U.S. Attorney and their two children.
+Camara resides in Brooklyn with his wife, Orelia Merchant, a federal district court judge, and their two children.